astronaughts/grunt-tishadow/README.md

 Type: `Boolean`
 Default value: `null`

-to be cleared before run the command..
+to be cleared before run the command.

+#### skipAlloyCompile
+Type: `Boolean`
+Default value: `null`

+if in an alloy project, skips alloy compilation.

 ### Usage Examples